Technical Expertise

 How to Write a Great Podcast Intro and Outro

-Your podcast intro and outro are the first and last things that your listeners will hear, so it better be good.
+While it’s important to hook your listeners, it’s equally important to keep them wanting more.
+After all, your podcast’s intro and outro are the first and last things that your listeners will hear, so it better be good.

-Podcast Intro
+Podcast Intros

-Before we dive into the elements to include in your podcast intro, we want to explain the difference between a podcast intro and an episode intro.
-A podcast intro is the introduction to your entire series -- this can be replicated across every single episode.
+A podcast intro is an introduction to your entire series -- this can be replicated across every single episode.
 Your episode intro is an introduction that’s specific to the episode that the listeners are about to tune into.
 You may dive into the biography of the guest that you’re having on the episode and some key things that the listeners can gather from this specific episode.

 For now, we’re going to focus on podcast intros.